pretix/pretix-docs/docs/topics/taxes.md

 For existing orders, a change of the invoice address will **not** result in an automatic change of taxes.
 If you want to trigger this manually, navigate to :navpath:Your event → :fa3-shopping-cart: Orders → All orders: and click one of the orders in question.
-Click the “Check” button next to the VAT ID.
+Click the :btn:Check: button next to the VAT ID.
-Then, go to “Change products” and select the option “Recalculate taxes” at the end of the page.
+Then, click the :btn-icon:fa3-edit: Change products: button.
+Under the "Other operations" heading, select one of the options next to "Recalculate taxes".
+Confirm your choices by clicking the :btn:Perform changes: button.

 !!!
 Note
     Modifying tax status back and forth may introduce rounding errors of up to one cent from the intended price.